Image

 Fighting Unreasonable Search and Seizure

 The Fourth Amendment protects your rights against unreasonable searches and seizures.
-If evidence was gathered without probable cause or a valid warrant, your attorney might argue to suppress that evidence, weakening the prosecution’s case and possibly getting your charges minimized or dismissed.
+If evidence was gathered without probable cause or a valid warrant, we’ll fight to have it suppressed.
+This can significantly weaken the case against you and may even lead to a reduction or dismissal of charges.

 Disputing Possession